yui-mhcp/data_processing/README.md

 # :yum: Data processing utilities

-This repository is a set of utilities for data processing in audio, image and text.
+This repository contains a set of utilities for data processing in audio, image and text.
 It also provides generic functions for data vizualisation (cf `utils/plot_utils.py`).

-It is a part of the [main project](https://github.com/yui-mhcp/base_dl_project) on Deep Learning : it is a submodule used in all other projects for data processing / monitoring.
+It is part of the [main project](https://github.com/yui-mhcp/base_dl_project) on Deep Learning : it is a submodule used in all other projects for data processing / monitoring.

 **NEW : [CHANGELOG](https://github.com/yui-mhcp/yui-mhcp/blob/main/CHANGELOG.md) file !
 Check it to have a global overview of the latest modifications !** :yum: